 In part, the answer is already in the question.
 Innovating is never easy, as there are no guidelines.
 Many of the obstacles my team has faced had no precedent, so we needed to be creative.

 Our goal to deliver a radically different solution pushed us to re-evaluate the processes of proxy services.
 We had to dive deep at the heart of the problem and understand the essence behind common pitfalls.
 This helped us to understand what features would make Next-Gen Residential Proxies infallible.
+If you wish to learn more about Next-Gen Residential Proxies, click the video bellow.

 To understand this fully, you must know the context of proxy services.
 HTTP(S) proxies have been in use for decades.
 One thing that makes innovation tricky is the fact that the proxy technology itself was not designed with web data gathering in mind.